 The Code is applicable to all companies with a premium listing, whether incorporated in the UK or elsewhere.
-The new Code applies to accounting periods beginning on or after 1 January 2019.
+The 2024 Code applies to accounting periods beginning on or after 1 January 2025, with the exception of Provision 29.
+This provision is applicable for accounting periods beginning on or after 1 January 2026.